arda-a/BattleTanks/README.md

 # BattleTanks
 A 3D tank battle game in progress...

-Begin developed using Unreal Engine v4.17.2
+Being developed using Unreal Engine v4.17.2